senotrusov/notes/arch-linux-installation.md

 Next, verify the supported LBA formats to determine the optimal `FORMAT_ID`.

-=== "smartctl"
+=== "Using `smartctl`"

+    Examine the `Supported LBA Sizes` list at the end of the output.

     ```sh
     smartctl -c "${target:?}"
     ```

+=== "Using `nvme`"

-    Examine the `Supported LBA Sizes` list at the end of the output.
+    Check the `LBA Format` list at the end of the output.

-=== "nvme id-ns"

     ```sh
     nvme id-ns -H "${target:?}"
     ```

-    Check the `LBA Format` list at the end of the output.
+!!! danger

+    The following operation is destructive and erases all data.

 If a 4K format is supported but not active, reformat the drive to the optimal LBA Format ID.

-!!! danger

-    This operation is destructive and erases all data.

 ```sh
 nvme format --lbaf=FORMAT_ID "${target:?}"
 ```

-!!! info

-    See [Advanced Format#NVMe solid state drives](https://wiki.archlinux.org/title/Advanced_Format#NVMe_solid_state_drives) for more details.

 ### Verify TRIM support

+!!! info inline end

+    See [Solid state drive#TRIM](https://wiki.archlinux.org/title/Solid_state_drive#TRIM) for more details.

 Verify TRIM support, which allows the OS to communicate unused data blocks to a Solid State Drive (SSD) to maintain performance and lifespan.
 Non-zero values for `DISC-GRAN` and `DISC-MAX` confirm that TRIM support is present.